MicrosoftDocs/bot-docs/articles/bot-service-manage-channels.md

 # Connect a bot to channels

-A channel is a connection between the bot and communication apps.
-You configure a bot to connect to the channels you want it to be available on.
-The Bot Framework Service, configured through the Azure portal, connects your bot to these channels and facilitates communication between your bot and the user.
-You can connect to many popular services, such as Alexa, Cortana, Facebook Messenger, Kik, and Slack, as well as several others.
-The Web Chat channel is pre-configured for you.
-In addition to standard channels provided with the Bot Connector Service, you can also connect your bot to your own client application using Direct Line as your channel.
+A channel is a connection between a bot and communication applications.
+The Bot Framework, configured through the Azure portal, connects a bot to these channels to facilitate the communication between a bot and the user.
+The [Bot Connector service](~/rest-api/bot-framework-rest-connector-quickstart.md)  enables a bot to exchange messages with channels that are configured in the <a href="https://portal.azure.com" target="_blank">Azure Portal</a>, by using REST and JSON over HTTPS.

+You can configure a bot to connect to any of the provided standard channels such as Alexa, Cortana, Facebook Messenger, Kik, and Slack, and so on.

+In addition to the provided channels, you can also connect a bot to your communication application using **Direct Line** as the channel.

-The Bot Framework Service allows you to develop your bot in a channel-agnostic way by normalizing messages that the bot sends to a channel.
-This involves converting it from the bot framework schema into the channel's schema.
-However, if the channel does not support all aspects of the bot framework schema, the service will try to convert the message to a format that the channel does support.
+The Bot Framework allows you to develop a bot in a channel-agnostic way by normalizing messages that the bot sends to a channel.
+This involves the following:

+- Convert the messages from the Bot Framework schema into the channel's schema.
+- If the channel does not support all aspects of the Bot Framework schema, the Bot Connector service tries to convert the message to a format that the channel does support.
 For example, if the bot sends a message that contains a card with action buttons to the email channel, the connector may send the card as an image and include the actions as links in the message's text.

-For most channels, you must provide channel configuration information to run your bot on the channel.
-Most channels require that your bot have an account on the channel, and others, like Facebook Messenger, require your bot to have an application registered with the channel also.
+- For most channels, you must provide channel configuration information to run a bot on the channel.
+Most channels require that a bot have an account on the channel.
+Others, like Facebook Messenger, require a bot to have an application registered with the channel also.

-To configure your bot to connect to a channel, complete the following steps:
+To configure a bot to connect to a channel, complete the following steps:

 1. Sign in to the <a href="https://portal.azure.com" target="_blank">Azure Portal</a>.
 2. Select the bot that you want to configure.